|

 studied, the case worker expressed doubt that the report was offered in

+good faith.
 The increasing frequency of accusations of sexual

 abuse in contested divorce and custody cases means that professionals